joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-05-22-drawing-game.md

 $$ \Omega(h, 1, k) = k. $$

-Plugging this in to the maximization, we get
+Plugging this in to the decision, we get

 $$
 \begin{align}